Global condemnation after bloodiest day since Myanmar coup

 Myanmar has been in turmoil since the military ousted and detained civilian leader Aung San Suu Kyi on February 1, triggering mass protests demanding a return to democracy.
 The junta on Saturday staged a major show of might for its annual Armed Forces Day as the death toll from crackdowns since the coup climbed to at least 423, according to a local monitoring group.

-"One girl was shot in the head and died at the hospital, meanwhile two guys were shot dead on the spot," a rescue worker from Monywa told AFP.
-There was also a death in Myingyan -- one woman was killed and two others injured, a medic said.
+There was also a death in Myingyan — one woman was killed and two others injured, a medic said.
 At Hlaing, a 16-year-old boy lost a hand in a blast, trying to throw back a grenade that security forces had lobbed at protesters, a rescue worker said.

-A day earlier there were brutal military crackdowns at more than 40 locations across the country.
-The Mandalay and Yangon regions saw the majority of deaths, according to the Assistance Association for Political Prisoners (AAPP).
-The United Nations put Saturday’s death toll at 107 people -- including seven children -- but expects it to rise further.

 Rebels in eastern Myanmar’s Karen state said they had been targeted in air strikes late Saturday, hours after the ethnic armed group seized a military base.
 Hsa Moo, an ethnic Karen and human rights activist, said three people were killed and at least eight injured.